 Sec.
-4. Any member failing to remit his dues within a time period prescribed by the Board after they have become due and payable shall be removed from the active membership list.
+5. Any member failing to remit his dues within 30 days after they have become due and payable shall be removed from the active membership list.

 Sec.
 5. The Vice-President shall perform the duties of the President during the President’s absence or inability to serve and, in case of vacancy in the office of President caused by death or resignation, the Vice-President shall succeed to the office of President for the unexpired term.
-The Vice-President shall have complete responsibility arranging speakers for the business meetings.
-Only members with three years of board service are eligible to run for the position of Vice President.
+Only members in good standing with two (2) years of service on the Board of Directors, either elected or appointed, are eligible to be nominated for the position of Vice President.
 The retiring Vice-President shall advance to the office of President, subject to approval by membership during the annual election.

 Sec.
 8. The Secretary shall perform all duties customarily the responsibility of such office in similar organizations.
 He shall keep a record of minutes of all proceedings at Board meetings and General Business Meetings of the Association.
 He shall take care of all correspondence necessary to the operation of the Association, and shall perform other secretarial duties as the President directs.
 Only members in good standing with at least one (1) year of service as a Director At-Large or having previously held an elected office are eligible to be nominated for the position of Secretary.

 Board of Directors

 Sec.
-4. The Board of Directors, by a two-thirds majority vote at any regular or called meeting where a quorum is present, may enact, revise, amend or rescind any resolution it deems necessary for the orderly direction and conduction of the corporation’s business.
+7. The Board of Directors, by a two-thirds majority vote at any regular or called meeting where a quorum is present, may enact, revise, amend or rescind any resolution it deems necessary for the orderly direction and conduction of the corporation’s business.
 Such resolutions shall have the force of law in the corporate operation.

 Sec.
-5. All officers of this Association and members of the Board shall serve without compensation.
+10. All officers of this Association and members of the Board shall serve without compensation.

 Meetings, Conventions and Seminars

 Sec.
-2. Weekend meetings or seminars may be held or cosponsored at the discretion of the Board of Directors.
+2. Weekend meetings or seminars may be held or co-sponsored at the discretion of the Board of Directors.
 One convention or seminar each year shall be designated as the PPSA annual membership meeting.
 Notice of such annual meeting shall be provided to the membership.

 Sec.
 3. The attendance at any meeting scheduled 14 days in advance shall constitute a quorum.

 Sec.
 1. The President of this Association shall appoint a nominating committee, whose duty it shall be to study qualifications of members to hold office.
-The committee should have as its chairman the Immediate Past President of the Association, and shall consist of not less than three Active or Life members, including the chairman of the committee.
+The committee should have as its Chairman the immediate past President of the Association, and shall consist of not less than three Active or Life members, including the Chairman of the committee.
 This committee shall recommend from the Active Membership the name of a Member to hold each office of President, Vice-President, the office of Treasurer, and the office of Secretary.
 The Chairman of the committee shall make the committee’s report of recommendations to the general membership at the business meeting or the annual meeting, and he shall close his report by making a motion that the report of the nominating committee be accepted and that all names contained in the report be placed in nomination for office.

 Sec.
 2. The President may appoint committees as deemed appropriate.
 Committees will function on an advisory basis and only within the context of its origination.

 Sec.
-1. The Association shall be affiliated with the Professional Photographers of America, Inc., and with the Texas Professional Photographers Association, and shall lend full support to each, and shall encourage attendance at their events, in every way possible.
+1. The Association shall be affiliated with the Professional Photographers of America, Inc., and with the Texas Professional Photographers Association, and shall lend full support to each, and shall encourage attendance at their events in every way possible.

 Sec.
 3. In all matters of parliamentary procedure not otherwise directed in these articles, “Roberts Rules of Order” shall apply.

 Sec.
-4. Copies of these by-laws shall be available to the membership.
+5. Copies of these by-laws shall be available to the membership.